Editor's Note :

 Nurturing a happy child

-She found that, unlike the narrow corridors of other nurseries, Huili’s are vividly decorated and filled with a variety of learning materials, offering pupils ample space to play and explore.
+She found that, unlike the narrow corridors of other nurseries, Hiba’s are vividly decorated and filled with a variety of learning materials, offering pupils ample space to play and explore.
 On her first visit, the pupils were learning about architecture.
 She noticed all of the cardboard boxes in the corridor.
 The teacher explained to her that they were there for the pupils to use their imagination and create their own architecture.

 Delighting in the growth of her child

 The first day at nursery can be difficult for children.
 They are leaving the comfortable familiarity of their parents and their home to a completely new environment.
-Sophie sought to soothe this anxiety in her daughter by reading her picture books, telling her what a nursery looks like, who she will meet and all the fun she would have at Huili.
+Sophie sought to soothe this anxiety in her daughter by reading her picture books, telling her what a nursery looks like, who she will meet and all the fun she would have at Hiba.

-Sophie is also quick to mention that Huili takes good actions to prepare pupils for nursery life.
+Sophie is also quick to mention that Hiba takes good actions to prepare pupils for nursery life.
 Parents can accompany their children at the nursery on the first three opening days, easing them into their new learning environment.

 To Sophie’s delight, she has noticed significant changes in her daughter over the past six months.
 Music brings her daughter much joy.
 She shows great enthusiasm for singing and often hums to herself.